 3.5 Unspent Funds

-Any Operating or Partnership Investments funds unspent during a fiscal year may be transferred to the current year Granting budget or carried over to the following year, depending on the circumstances.
-Unused Granting funds may also be carried over to the following year’s budget.
+Any Operating, Granting, Partnership Investments, or other program funds unspent during a fiscal year may be transferred to the Granting budget or carried over to the following year's budget, depending on the circumstances.

 Operating Cost Ratio: OTF’s total expenditures (excluding depreciation) as a percentage of total funding received.